Menu

 Heat Dissipation & Temperatures

-For cold environments, I have not seen the low temperature thermal thresholds as of yet.
+For cold environments, I have not seen nor been able to trigger the low temperature, thermal thresholds.
 GoPro warns about usage below -10C.
 Keeping batteries on your body and/or the camera on standby, helps in these environments.

 Below is the thermal shutdown temperatures for the various components.